-A Medigap plan, also called a Medicare Supplement, pays the coverage gaps up to the limits of the policy.
+A Medigap plan, also called a Medicare Supplements are additional insurance policies that Medicare beneficiaries can purchase to cover the gaps in their Original Medicare (Medicare Part A and Medicare Part B) health insurance coverage...., pays the coverage gaps up to the limits of the policy.
 Unlike Medicare Advantage, a Medigap plan cannot offer extras.
 If Medicare doesn’t cover it, a Medigap plan won’t cover it.

 There are ten lettered Medigap plans (A through N).
 Each plan offers different levels of insurance coverage.
-Medigap Plan A has the least amount of coverage, whereas Plan F has the most coverage (pays all deductibles, copayments, and coinsurance).
+Medicare Supplement Plan A is often confused with Medicare Part A, which is the Medicare coverage that pays for your inpatient hospital care.
+Medicare Supplement Plan A, which is also known as Medigap Plan A,... has the least amount of coverage, whereas Plan F has the most coverage (pays all deductibles, copayments, and coinsurance).

 Many seniors believe that the best health insurance they can get is their Original Medicare, a Medigap plan, and Medicare Part D for prescription medications.
 That’s because it offers the flexibility to see the doctors of your choice, without restrictions, while limiting the liability of medical expenses to a fixed monthly premium.